ProfessionalDevelopers/TR-CVC/README.md

 - A simplistic bassline sequencer allowing octave jumps of a square wave
 - Toggle between 808 and 909 kits while playing
 - Configurable lowpass filter for the bass sequence
 - A ...piano(?) sound.
 Another sound.
+Plays some variation on Am7
 - Per-channel mute and un-mutes
 - Configurable per-instrument mixer levels
 - Adjustable tempo: -/= for jumps of 5, hold shift for single beat increments